dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 _We will introduce the necessary super-invocation ourselves as an implementation detail.
 From the user’s perspective, they extend `Enum` which has no public constructors.
 We could allow `super()`, which would then be a constructor of `Enum`, but it's simpler to just disallow super invocations entirely._

+It is a **compile-time error** if the argument list of a non-redirecting generative constructor includes a `super` parameter.

+_Super parameters (a feature introduced in the same release as enhanced enums) implicitly adds arguments to the `super` constructor invocation of a non-redirecting generative constructor, and such enum constructors do not have a known superclass constructor expecting such arguments._

 It is a **compile-time error** to refer to a declared or default generative constructor of an `enum` declaration in any way, other than:

-* As the target of a redirecting generative constructor of the same `enum` declaration, or
+* As the target of a redirecting generative constructor of the same `enum` declaration (`: this(...);`/`: this.targetName(...);`), or
-* Implicitly in the enum value declarations of the same `enum`.
+* Implicitly in the enum value declarations of the same `enum` (`enumValueName(args)`/`enumValueName.targetName(args)`).

-_No-one is allowed to invoke a generative constructor and create another instance of the `enum`.
+_No-one is allowed to invoke a generative constructor and create an instance of the `enum` other than the enumerated enum values.
 That also means that a redirecting *factory* constructor cannot redirect to a generative constructor of an `enum`, and therefore no factory constructor of an `enum` declaration can be `const`, because a `const` factory constructor must redirect to a generative constructor._